Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

-After living in Colorado our entire lives, I think we can confidently say the San Juan Mountains are within our top 5 favorite locations to recommend to our couples for their elopement.
-Not only will you find some of the most remote locations and cute towns, you’ll fall in love with the entire area if you love true mountain wilderness like we do.
+After living here our entire lives, there is no other place in Colorado that we love more than the San Juan Mountains.
+If we can elope all over again in our home state, it would be there.
+Not only will you find some of the most remote locations and cute towns, you’ll fall in love with the entire area if you truly love the mountains.

-Whether you are just starting to plan your elopement or are all in on eloping in the San Juans, here’s what you need to know when planning your adventure at one of the most stunning corners of our home state.
+Whether you are just starting to plan your Colorado elopement or are all in on eloping in the San Juan Mountains, here’s what you need to know when planning your adventure at one of the most stunning corners of our home state.

 All About The San Juan Mountains